istio/istio.io/content/docs/concepts/security/index.md

    form of `/packageName.serviceName/methodName` and are case sensitive.

 A `ServiceRole` specification only applies to the namespace specified in the `metadata` section.
-Only the `services` field is required in a rule, other fields are optional.
+A rule requires the `services` field and the other fields are optional.
-If a field is not specified or if it is set to `*`, it applies to any instance.
+If you do not specify a field or if you set its value to `*`, Istio applies the field to all instances.

 The example below shows a simple role: `service-admin`, which has full access to all services in the `default` namespace.